Rhine-Main S-Bahn: The future

-A further application of such two-system metropolitan railway vehicles is provided in the west of Frankfurt: Starting in Bad Homburg and the Frankfurt Northwest Center the so-called Regional Tangente West (RTW) will run along Eschborn Süd, Sulzbach (Taunus), Frankfurt-Sossenheim, Frankfurt-Höchst, Frankfurt Airport and Frankfurt Stadium to the Isenburg center in Neu-Isenburg or Dreieich-Buchschlag.
-The Regional Tangente West is to operate as a mixed operation of two-system metropolitan railway car on mostly existing light rail and railway / S-Bahn routes, which makes their realization - despite the great track length - quite reasonably priced.
+A further application of such two-system metropolitan railway vehicles is provided in the west of Frankfurt: Starting in Bad Homburg and Praunheim the so-called Regionaltangente West (RTW) will run along Eschborn Süd, Sulzbach (Taunus), Frankfurt-Sossenheim, Frankfurt-Höchst, Frankfurt Airport and Frankfurt Stadium to the Isenburg center in Neu-Isenburg or Dreieich-Buchschlag.
+The Regionaltangente West is to operate as a mixed operation of two-system metropolitan railway car on mostly existing light rail and railway / S-Bahn routes, which makes their realization - despite the great track length - quite reasonably priced.
 Its primary task is to strengthen the tangential traffic, to spare the passengers tiresome and time-consuming detours via the Frankfurt city center and to reduce the congestion of the Frankfurt City Tunnel.
-The realization began in 2023.
-In 2026 a part of the line shall start service, the completion of the whole work is scheduled for 2029.
+The realization began in 2023, the completion is scheduled for 2030.

 Other projects under consideration include an extension of the S1 from Rödermark-Ober-Roden to Dieburg, an extension of the S7 from Riedstadt-Goddelau to Biblis, and a branch of the S7 to Groß-Gerau.

 The Frankfurt district of Oberrad has seen a campaign to reactivate its rail station that was mothballed in the 1980s as an S-Bahn station.

 A line planned in the 1990s was to have been led from Frankfurt over Rüsselsheim to Darmstadt.
 The train would have run from Darmstadt, passing through a curve yet to be built (Schindberg curve) before Bischofsheim and proceeding to Frankfurt.
 This would have given Darmstadt a long-desired direct connection to the Frankfurt airport.
 Furthermore, a fast connection between Darmstadt and Rüsselsheim would have been created, which would have saved significant time for many commuters.
 This project failed due to opposition from Bischofsheim's local council, which refused to build a curve in their district.
 They pointed out that a change of direction at Bischofsheim station was possible.

 According to the Darmstadt-Dieburg local transport organization, the realization of this route is dependent on the expansion of the Main-Rhine-Bahn and a compression of the clock on this route.
 However, this should be done in the form of an extended to Frankfurt S-Bahn line S -Bahn RheinNeckar.

 The S5 is planned to be extended via Friedrichsdorf to Usingen, requiring electrification of the Taunusbahn line.
 The green light for the project was given in May 2015, with a scheduled completion date of the end of 2019.
 A further extension to Grävenwiesbach (Hochtaunuskreis) and Brandoberndorf has been requested by local politicians in Hochtaunuskreis, but no action is expected until 2027 as RMV funds are already committed to the purchase of rolling stock.